akthammomani/Python-Data-Science-Projects/Sort_and_Search_algorithms/README.md

 ***The main Idea behind Binary search*** is :

-1) Find the median of the list and compare against the query_item:
-  * query_item ==  Median
+  *  Find the median of the list and compare against the query_item: query_item ==  Median
      True
         Break
      False
         Continue
   *  Check if query_item > Median :
      True
         Elimninate the lower half of the given list False
         Elimninate the upper half of the given list
   *  repeate step no.1 on the reminaing half.
      The result will be True or False

+# Bubble Sort:

+### When to use Bubble Sort function:
+  * When're looking for both simple and slow option

+***The main Idea behind Bubble Sort*** is : Swap pairs if First > Second

+# Insertion Search:

+### When to use Insertion Sort function:
+  * When're looking for both smarter and faster option

+***The main Idea Insertion Sort*** is :

+  *  Always start from Index[1] (because there's nothing to the left to compare it with).
+  *  Always compare current element to all left elements.